Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **B. Configure flaky tests**

-### Question #52
+### Question #34 💩

-DRAG DROP You have an Azure subscription that contains a resources group named RG1.
+You have an Azure subscription that contains a resources group named RG1.

 RG1 contains the following resources:

 ✑ Four Azure virtual machines that run Windows Server and have Internet Information Services (IIS) installed.